Music

 Honor awards have also been given to Antònia Font, Cap Pela and Pere Estelrich

 Palm"The specter of fascism has returned to our institutions.
-We read a headline: PP and Vox agree to repeal the historical memory law.
+We read a headline: The PP and Vox agree to repeal the Historical Memory Law.
 But it's not just that: Spanish is being spoken again in the Parliament, the exclusivity of Catalan in the Ciutat de Palma awards is being eliminated, and there are attempts to impose Spanish in schools.
 And all of this is also being broadcast on IB3: Mallorca is not an ensaimada, nor is it a sobrasada.
 Mallorca is all of us, those who go out to defend our language and our culture."
 This was just part of Fades' speech upon receiving the Enderrock Balearic Music Critics' Award for best urban music album for Metallixan award they also received from the public vote.
 They weren't the only ones recognized for the group, which also won the award for best song as voted by the public for Mon Cheri Go Home, performed jointly with Maria Jaume.
-"And a message for all young people: take to the streets, be angry, be outraged, but take to the streets!" they said to conclude their first speech.
+"And a message for all young people: go out into the streets, get angry, get indignant, but go out!", they said to conclude their first speech.

-Maria Hein from Felanitx also took to the stage three times, like Fades, to collect the awards for best pop and singer-songwriter album for Katanaboth from critics and the public vote, and also to receive the audience award for best artist.
+Maria Hein from Felanitx, who has also taken to the stage three times, like Fades, to collect the awards for best pop album and singer-songwriter for Katanaboth from critics and the public vote, and also to receive the audience award for best artist.
 Anna Ferrer, for her part, also received both awards, the jury's and the public vote's, for best folk album for Paranostic.
-Furthermore, the audience awards, the great unknown of the night since The critics had already announced their opinions, Nineta has been awarded the prize for breakthrough artist and Between light and darkness, Pelo de Gall's album won Best Pop Rock Album.
+Furthermore, the audience awards, the great unknown of the night, since The critics had already announced their opinions, Nineta has been awarded the prize for breakthrough artist and Between light and darkness, Pelo de Gall's album won Best Pop Rock Album.

 Antònia Font's "See you later"